-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Alaska Wilderness League has submitted a public comment letter to the U.S. Department of the Interior, accompanied by 6,772 signatures, urging the agency to halt offshore oil and gas exploration in the Arctic Ocean.
 The letter highlights growing concerns over the environmental and ecological risks associated with drilling in this sensitive region.

-In the correspondence, Katie Umphlett, Arctic Campaign Manager for the organization, stated, "Throughout history we've see more ST
+In the correspondence, Katie Umphlett, Arctic Campaign Manager for the organization, stated, "Throughout history we've seen how destructive offshore oil and gas drilling ca more ST

 American Bar Association Opposes Changes to Public Service Loan Forgiveness (10)